palanitt/shape/README.md

 	{
 		System.out.println("Not a valid square shape")
 	}
+- Square shapes with duplicate names are not allowed to be stored using the UNIQUE constraint on the 'name' column in H2 DB.

+Following HTTPS Status codes have been used:
+ - 201 - For entities created
+ - 200 - For retrieving entities
+ - 409 - For input shapes with duplicate names
+ - 422 - For all validation scenarios

 Following dependencies are used in this project:
  - Spring data JPA which provides hibernate for ORM mapping